A guide to living in New Zealand

 Being an island nation located deep in the Pacific Ocean, New Zealand is very open to the elements and is blessed or punished, depending on your outlook, with year-round rainfall.
 Average rainfall recorded in cities In New Zealand ranges from around 250mm in Christchurch on the South Island, to 1,500mm in Whangarei on New Zealand's North Island.
 Areas around the Southern Alps on Ehe South Island enjoy as much as 6,700mm of rainfall per year; an average base'd on data taken from 2007 —20 1 In terms of sun, you can expect around 2,000 hours of sunlight per year in most places, with temperatures in the summer reaching 25-30 (possibly even 35) degrees Celsius. temperatures in winter on the North Island hover around 10-15 degrees Celsius, while on the south island, expect not only much cooler temperatures, but also regular snowfalls (something that is extremely rare on the north island).

-What this means is that, generally speaking, the climate Is very similar to the UK and most parts of Europe, but there are areas which have more extreme climates, and as such within those areas you can expect more extreme weather patterns.
+What this means is that, generally speaking, the climate Is very similar to most parts of Europe, but there are areas which have more extreme climates, and as such within those areas you can expect more extreme weather patterns.

 Summary